-Families who complete a pre-application are required to participate in an eligibility interview to be placed on the waiting list.
+Families are required to participate in a private eligibility interview to be placed on the waiting list

 All adult members of the household must attend the interview together.

-The head of household or spouse/co-head must provide acceptable documentation of legal identity.
-(Chapter 7 provides a discussion of proper documentation of legal identity.)
-If the family representative does not provide the required documentation at the time of the interview, he or she will be required to provide it within 10 business days.
+The interview will be conducted only if all adult members provide appropriate documentation of legal identity (Chapter 7 provides a discussion of proper documentation of legal identity) and current, government issued photo id.
+If the family does not provide the required documentation, the applicant family may return on the next day applications are accepted.

-The family must provide the information necessary to establish the family's eligibility and determine the appropriate level of assistance, as well as completing required forms, providing required signatures, and submitting required documentation.
-If any materials are missing, the PHA will provide the family with a written list of items that must be submitted.
+The family must provide all the information necessary to establish the family's eligibility, including suitability, and to determine the appropriate amount of rent the family will pay.
+The family must also complete required forms, provide required signatures, and submit required documentation.
+Applications can not be submitted without the minimum required documents listed in the waiting list opening advertisement.

-Any required documents or information that the family is unable to provide at the interview must be provided within 10 business days of the interview (Chapter 7 provides details about longer submission deadlines for particular items, including documentation of eligible noncitizen status).
+Any additional documents or information requested by the LMHA at the interview must be provided within 10 business days of the interview (Chapter 7 provides details about longer submission deadlines for particular items, including documentation of Social Security numbers and eligible noncitizen status).
 If the family is unable to obtain the information or materials within the required time frame, the family may request an extension.
-If the required documents and information are not provided within the required time frame (plus any extensions), the family will be sent a notice that they are being removed from the waiting list.
-When a family is removed from the waiting list due to failure to respond, no informal hearing will be offered.
-Such failures to act on the part of the applicant prevent the PHA from making an eligibility determination; therefore, no informal hearing is required.
+If the required documents and information are not provided within the required time frame (plus any extensions), the family will be sent a notice of denial (see Chapter 3).

 An advocate, interpreter, or other assistant may assist the family with the application and the interview process.

-Interviews will be conducted in English.
-For limited English proficient (LEP) applicants, the PHA will provide translation services in accordance with the PHA's LEP plan.
+For limited English proficient (LEP) applicants, the LMHA will provide translation services in accordance with the LMHA's LEP plan.